Owens earned his B.B.A. in finance in 1964 and his M.B.A. in finance in 1965 from West

 Texas A&M University.
 He earned his D.B.A. in finance from Harvard University in 1971.

-Owens teaches graduate level Corporate Finance and Finance Theory both in the physical classroom and online.
+Owens teaches Corporate Finance, Corporate Governance, and Finance Theory both in the physical classroom and online.

-1978-2007: Pacific Coast Banking School, created and taught approximately 250 banking executives in a two week graduate banking school.
-Responsibility with a first year required course in Financial Principles and a second or third year elective course in International Finance.
+1978 to present: Pacific Coast Banking School, teach approximately 250 banking executives in a two week graduate banking school.
+Responsibility with a first year required course in Financial Principles and/or a second or third year elective course in International Finance.

 The teaching and research areas of interest for Dr. Owens are corporate governance,